omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
-    In a tribute to Cash after his death, country music singer Gary Allan included the song &#8220;Nickajack Cave (Johnny Cash's Redemption)&#8221; on his 2005 album entitled <i>Tough All Over</i>.
+    In a tribute to Cash after his death, country music singer Gary Allan included the song “Nickajack Cave (Johnny Cash's Redemption)” on his 2005 album entitled <i>Tough All Over</i>.
 The song chronicles Cash hitting rock bottom and subsequently resurrecting his life and career.
   </p>

   <p>
-    The main street in Hendersonville, Tennessee, Highway 31E, is known as &#8220;Johnny Cash Parkway&#8221;.
+    The main street in Hendersonville, Tennessee, Highway 31E, is known as “Johnny Cash Parkway”.
   </p>

   <p>
     On November 2 – November 4, 2007 the Johnny Cash Flower Pickin' Festival was held in Starkville, Mississippi.
-Starkville, where Cash was arrested over 40 years earlier and held overnight at the city jail on May 11, 1965, inspired Cash to write the song &#8220;Starkville City Jail&#8221;.
+Starkville, where Cash was arrested over 40 years earlier and held overnight at the city jail on May 11, 1965, inspired Cash to write the song “Starkville City Jail”.
 The festival, where he was offered a symbolic posthumous pardon, honored Cash's life and music, and was expected to become an annual event.
   </p>

   <h5>